Fidelity Active Trader Pro vs Thinkorswim in 2026

 Fidelity vs Thinkorswim Overview

-Thinkorswim and Active Trader Pro are two of the most popular trading platforms for both traders and investors.
-Thinkorswim is owned by CCharles Schwab, and Active Trader Pro is owned by Fidelity Investments.
-In this article, we compare both brokers and their trading platforms side by side.
+The trading platforms thinkorswim and Active Trader Pro are two of the most commonly used platforms by traders and investors of all types.
+Thinkorswim is owned and operated by Charles Schwab and Active Trader Pro is owned and operated by Fidelity Investments.
+In this article, we compare both brokers and their trading platforms head-to-head.

-Fidelity and Charles Schwab are both very large companies.
-Fidelity has over 51.5 million customers, more than $15 trillion in assets under management, and handles more than 3.1 million trades per day on average.
-Charles Schwab has over 37 million accounts, more than $9.93 trillion in assets under management, and processes over 500,000 trades per day.
-Even though there are differences in size, both firms are excellent at what they do, and each has its own strengths.
+Fidelity and Charles Schwab are both huge companies.
+Fidelity has over 51.5 million individual clients, over $15 trillion assets under administration, and executes an average of over 3.1 million trades per day.
+Charles Schwab has over 37 million client accounts, over $10.8 trillion in assets under administration, and executes over 500,000 trades per day on average.
+Despite the size differences, both brokers are still excellent at what they do with each specializing in specific areas.

 Broker Specializations